 The Maritime Code does not define or contain any provisions in relation to wrongful arrest.
-However, there is an argument that an arrest is wrongful if the arrest order was malicious and obtained in bad faith or with the intention to cause harm.
+However, there is an argument that an arrest is wrongful if the arrest order was malicious based on forged documents and obtained in bad faith or with the intention to cause harm.
 The burden of proof is on the party claiming wrongful arrest.
 In practice, however, to the best of our knowledge, no party has yet been able to succeed with a claim for wrongful arrest.

 Arrest by helicopter

 The arrest by helicopter of a vessel at anchor in territorial waters, but not yet at berth, is not applicable in the UAE.
 Vessels are usually arrested by the coastguard and the relevant port authority, even if the vessel is at anchor.